godiard/help-activity/source/how_to_help.rst

 ::

- cd mainline
+ cd help-activity
  cd source
  cp switching_activities.rst switching_activities.rst.ori

-Above, we have changed directory into mainline, changed directory into source, and copied ``switching_activities.rst`` to a new file named ``switching_activities.rst.ori``
+Above, we have changed directory into help-activity, changed directory into source, and copied ``switching_activities.rst`` to a new file named ``switching_activities.rst.ori``

 2. Make your changes to ``switching_activities.rst``.
 Save your changes regularly, and check by running the ``make html`` command that the page displays nicely.
 Once you are happy with your work, you can generate a patch like this:

 ::

- cd mainline
+ cd help-activity
  cd source
  diff -u switching_activities.rst.ori switching_activities.rst > switching_activities.patch